djha-skin/djha-skin-git-down/README.md

 # git-down

-## Design Document
+## Design

-We use a hierarchical approach to configuration, in the usual way.
 I want to make a code downloader that cuts out the middle man as much as possible.
-9/10 I just want the code on my laptop.
+9 times out of 10, "I just want the code" on my laptop.

 In order to download code from git as painlessly as possible, I need to know what subset of files to grab, an acceptable range of commits from which to grab